-Scotland has rightfully earned a world class reputation for innovation in Chemistry.
-It has contributed to anaesthetics, medicines, explosives, iron and steel industry, distilling industry, fabrics, fuels and plastics.
+Scotland has rightfully earned a world -class reputation for innovation in Chemistry.
+It has contributed to anaesthetics, medicines, iron and steel industries, distilling industries, fabrics, fuels, and plastics.
 More recent innovations include energy capture and storage technology, computer chips, smart materials and sustainable energy developments.